North Korea

 The Korean Peninsula was first inhabited as early as the Lower Paleolithic period.
 Its first kingdom was noted in Chinese records in the early 7th century BCE.
 Following the unification of the Three Kingdoms of Korea into Silla and Balhae in the late 7th century, Korea was ruled by the Goryeo dynasty (918–1392) and the Joseon dynasty (1392–1897).
-The succeeding Korean Empire (1897–1910) was annexed in 1910 into the Empire of Japan.
+The succeeding Korean Empire (1897–1910) was annexed in 1910 into Japan.
 In 1945, after the Japanese surrender at the end of World War II, Korea was divided into two zones along the 38th parallel, with the north occupied by the Soviet Union and the south occupied by the United States.

-In 1948, separate governments were formed in Korea: the socialist and Soviet-aligned Democratic People's Republic of Korea in the north, and the capitalist, Western-aligned Republic of Korea in the south.
+In 1948, two separate governments were formed in Korea: the Soviet-aligned Democratic People's Republic of Korea in the north, and the Western-aligned Republic of Korea in the south.
 The North Korean invasion of South Korea in 1950 started the Korean War.
-In 1953, the Korean Armistice Agreement brought about a ceasefire and established a demilitarized zone (DMZ), but no formal peace treaty has ever been signed.
-Post-war North Korea benefited greatly from economic aid and expertise provided by other Eastern Bloc countries.
-However, Kim Il Sung, North Korea's first leader, promoted his personal philosophy of Juche as the state ideology.
+In 1953, the Korean Armistice Agreement brought about a ceasefire and established a demilitarized zone (DMZ).
+Kim Il Sung, North Korea's first leader, consolidated power and promoted his personal philosophy of Juche as the state ideology.
 Pyongyang's international isolation sharply accelerated from the 1980s onwards as the Cold War came to an end.
-The fall of the Soviet Union in 1991 then brought about a sharp decline to the North Korean economy.
+The dissolution of the Soviet Union in 1991 then brought about a sharp decline to the North Korean economy.
 From 1994 to 1998, North Korea suffered a famine with the population continuing to suffer from malnutrition.
-In 2024, the DPRK formally abandoned efforts to reunify Korea.
+In 2024, North Korea formally abandoned efforts to reunify Korea and designated South Korea as a separate, hostile state.